-IATA has an objective for improving the methods of dealing with Passenger Data, aiming to harmonize systems, set forward-looking standards, and educate countries on the existence of international standards.
+IATA's objective for improving the methods of dealing with Passenger Data aims to harmonize systems, set forward-looking standards, and educate countries on the existence of international standards.

 Over the years, passenger data has become a central part of the Facilitation puzzle, as more and more governments require that airlines transmit Advance Passenger Information (API) or Passenger Name Records (PNR) data, too often in non-standard and inefficient ways.

 IATA has developed an API-PNR Toolkit in partnership with ICAO and the World Customs Organization (WCO).
 The Toolkit consists of a suite of introductory presentations, videos, checklists and libraries to help all stakeholders make sense of the global framework for transmitting passenger data.
 Access the API-PNR Toolkit

 Fight against Foreign Fighters and cooperation with UN Counter-Terrorism